 When is the best time for a revision Rhinoplasty Surgery?

 The best time for revision rhinoplasty surgery is when the swelling from the primary surgery has gone down.
 This can take up to a year.
-It's essential to wait until all the swelling has gone down before having a revision rhinoplasty.
-If not, the surgeon won't be able to see the true shape of the nose.
+It’s essential to wait until all the swelling has gone down before having a revision rhinoplasty.
+Revision rhinoplasty is considered a second procedure, and waiting at least one year before undergoing this second procedure is important to ensure proper healing and to allow swelling to fully resolve.
+If not, the surgeon won’t be able to see the true shape of the nose.
 This could lead to more surgery in the future.

 What to expect during revision Rhinoplasty Surgery or Secondary Rhinoplasty?